andybega/states/cran-comments.md

 **********

-This fixes the current ERRORs on the CRAN Package Checks with R-devel due to the change in `all.equal()` (which in R-devel compares environments now).
+Among other changes, this fixes the current ERRORs on the CRAN Package Checks with R-devel due to the change in `all.equal()` to compare environments now as well.